Chris Perez Visits Selena Quintanilla's Star Before Ceremony

 Today, Selena Quintanilla-Perez will be posthumously receiving a coveted star on the Hollywood Walk of Fame.

-But last night, before the fans lined up, the late singer's widower Chris Perez visited the star.
+But last night, before the fans lined up, the late singer's widow Chris Perez visited the star.

 "Had to stop by, give a kiss, and say, 'I'll see you tomorrow,'" the musician captioned a photo of the concealed star on Hollywood Boulevard.